Moving Average Crossover Strategy#

 - Logging of any errors that occur

-- Proper cleanup in the finally
+- Proper cleanup in the finally block

 Full Source Code#